tycho-bear/voronoi-art-generator/index.md

 ## How do I use this?

-Simply click on the diagram to add points to it!
-To toggle point visibility, use the "Show points" checkbox.
+* Simply click on the diagram to add points to it!
+* To toggle point visibility, use the "show points" checkbox.
+* Upload an image to see the Voronoi diagram displayed over it.
+(Recommended: [this](https://imgur.com/a/bKCtgq3) or [this](https://imgur.com/a/S0JqgvO).)